sf-wdi-17/notes/warmups/week-03.md

     return <something> // This should return a new sorted array that represents the union of both arr, and arr2 }
 ```

+##Problem 4: TicTacToe Refactoring, OOP and TDD (What did Mike do?) -- BONUS!!

+Mike has implemented an elegant and complex solution to TicTacToe this weekend.
+Take a look at it, and try to explain it to the rest of the class.